00436 * CIS -018A-61Y: Introduction to Linux/Unix

-For Finals and Midterm, Attendance will be taken.
-Students need to take midterm and finals -in-class-in-person.
+For Finals and Midterms, Attendance will be taken.
+Students need to take midterms and finals -in-class-in-person.
 If student does not show up for midterm/finals in person, then 0 points.

 If you have questions on assignment grade, talk to me, in person, in class and we will discuss and resolve it.
 Any feedback about your work is going to be in-person, between 730 and 750 pm ie after lecture